An LA Crime Story

 By | Serial | No Comments

-Rhea had lucked out with this apartment.
-It was a decent sized one bedroom with shag carpeting and a big picture window that looked out onto that kidney-shaped swimming pool.
+Rhea had lucked out with this apartment, a one-bedroom with shag carpeting and a big picture window that looked out onto that swimming pool.
 She’d first moved in sixteen years ago.
-It was rent-controlled, so even now, at $1675 it was cheap.
-Affordable for a single woman on a veteran cop salary.
-But she’d sent her mom most of her paycheck over the past fifteen years and with the added expense of sex with several young dudes every month and her recent suspension, her cash flow was seriously suffering.
+It was rent-controlled, so even now, at $1875 it was affordable for a single woman on a veteran cop salary.
+But she’d sent her mom a good chunk of her paycheck over the past fifteen years and with the added “tips” for several young dudes every month and now her recent suspension, her cash flow was seriously suffering.
 For the first time since she’d been off the streets, she felt that familiar pang of panic about having a safe place to sleep.

 She poured some leftover coffee over ice and laced it with milk and a few of the packets of Stevia George had given her.
 She brushed her panic away.
 If she lost her apartment, she was pretty sure Strickland would take her in again.
 But it wouldn’t come to that, she told herself.
-She had a new job to tide her over until… But was it enough?
+She had a new job to help tide her over until…

-Unless… She could ID them.
-Because in her gut Rhea also knew they were somehow connected to the disappearance of her five- year-old sister twenty-two years ago from a cafe two doors down from Boom Boom Carneceria.
-She knew she needed to get her ass back down to Ensenada.
+Unless…she could ID them.
+In her gut Rhea thought they were somehow connected to the disappearance of her five- year-old sister from a cafe two doors down from Boom Boom Carneceria.
+Yes, it was twenty-two years ago but that shit – kidnapping, trafficking – was big business.
+Booming business.
+Steady business.
+She knew she needed to get back to Ensenada.

 Rhea looked at the pictures on her phone of the dead girls.
 She looked at the picture she’d taken of Hays’s rustic Mexican desk.
-She googled pictures of furniture from Baja Mexico.
-There were hundreds of places with tons of desks all over both the Baja Peninsula and mainland Mexico.
+She googled searched the picture, tagging the Baja Peninsula.
+There were hundreds of results.
 She’d expected that – the desk wasn’t in any way unusual.
-The good news was she could place it in any one of three Ensenada stores that featured rustic items: Fausto Polanco, Sterling and Muebles La Mision.
+The good news was she could place it in any one of three Ensenada area rustic furniture exporters.
 It was a start.
 She still had a few contacts down there and now she had the time.
 All she needed was money.
+About five hundred should be enough for gas, motel, essentials.

-She went back to her food notes: “dollar tacos.
-Blue corn.
-Creamy.”
-She closed her eyes.
+She looked back at her food notes, closed her eyes.
 She thought, then wrote:

-“I sidled up to him in Barragan’s back room, smelling his chorizo with cacique and chipotle cream.
-Tucked into a mini corn tortilla, at a buck a pop – it was a two-bit writer’s dream.
+“I sidled up to a Happy Hour dude in Barragan’s back room, smelling his chorizo with cacique cream.
+Tucked into a mini corn tortilla, at two bucks a pop – it was a two-bit writer’s dream.
 “Give me a bite.”
-I told him as I downed a swig of my San Miguel, “And I’ll give you a bite of my chicharrones on a pillow of black beans…” She wrote about skin and hands and mouths and juice, toying with it, changing a few words here and there, changing punctuation.
-She wondered if it was good enough.
-What if Valdez hated it?
-What if he fired her before she made a dime?
+I told him as I downed a swig of my San Miguel, “And I’ll give you a bite of my chipotle beef on a pillow of black beans…”

 She was hungry.
 Again.
 Still.
-She opened her bag of Fritos.
-She took it to her window.
-As she munched, she looked out.
-She caught a glimpse of a coyote skulking just outside the courtyard on the far side of the pool.
+She opened her bag of Fritos and looked out her window and caught a glimpse of a coyote skulking just outside the courtyard on the far side of the pool.

-She slipped out of her apartment and quietly walked toward the pool.
-She leaned against a palm tree, eating the Fritos, looking for the coyote.
+She slipped out of her apartment.
+She leaned against a palm tree, eating the corn chips, looking for the coyote.
 She tugged at her T-shirt, pulling the V neck down to flick off bits of salt and crumbs.
 She looked back up, startled to see Strickland, standing a few yards away from her, looking at her chest where her tugging had highlighted her cleavage.
 Even in the dim light, she could feel him blush.

 What the fuck? she thought as the heat of realization rippled through her.
 He wanted her?
 It threw her for a minute.
 It was weird.
 I mean, good lord, he’d scraped her off the sidewalk more than once.
 Pulled her out of a dozen dark nights.
 Wiped her flu snot.
 Wiped her ass when when they’d both eaten some bad Chicken Mole on the Day of the Dead.
 Sure, if she thought about it, he was kind of hot in a James Comey way but he was a second father to her.
 More than that, he was nice.
 She didn’t know what to do with this.
 Neither did he.
 He looked away.
 He started to walk away, toward his apartment across the pool from hers.
 She wasn’t going to let her moment of power go.